sheikhevan/hoarder/README.md

 # hoarder
-The best file renaming utility the world has ever known
+The greatest file renaming utility the world has ever known